mnfst/docs-baas/crud.md

 **Pagination**

 All list requests are paginated by default.
-Just use the `page` parameter to chose your page and the `perPage` param if you want to change the number of items per page.
+Just use the `page` parameter to choose your page and the `perPage` param if you want to change the number of items per page.

 | Param       | Description                      | Example      |
 | ----------- | -------------------------------- | ------------ |